ypriverol/github-paper/document/manuscript.md

 same remote repository, with all contributions being recorded, restorable and attributed to the author.

-Users usually track source code, text files, images, and small data files inside their repos, and generally do not track derived files such as build logs or compiled binaries.
+Users usually track source code, text files, images, and small data files inside their repositories, and generally do not track derived files such as build logs or compiled binaries.
 And while the majority of GitHub repositories are used for software development, users can also keep text documents such as analysis